tsnellgrove/oop_learning/techwtim/dc3_doc.md

 Preposistions
 DONE: 7.7) Restructure interpreter to call functions
-	7.8) create put method for container
+DONE: 7.8) create put method for container
-8) in interpreter use lists to identify words as prepositions  ("put") 8.1) if "in" no in user_input_lst => "I don't see the word 'in' in that sentence" 8.2) if 2 words between "put" and "in" (i.e. the noun) => convert to obj = adj_noun 8.3) if 1 word between  "put" and "in" (i.e. the noun) check for object name, run root_word conversion if needed 8.4) if 2 words after "in" (i.e. the direct object) => convert to obj = adj_noun 8.5) if 1 word after "in" (i.e. the direct object) check for object name, run root_word conversion if needed 8.55) if direct object is a container error out => "you can't put a container in a container" 8.6) try calling put method of container; error out on except 1.5) Create module for most of interpreter functions
+IN-PROC: 8) in interpreter use lists to identify words as prepositions  ("put")
+	8.05) Consider converting adj-handling section into function and calling twice for prep special case 8.1) if "in" not in user_input_lst => "I don't see the word 'in' in that sentence" 8.2) if 2 words between "put" and "in" (i.e. the noun) => convert to obj = adj_noun 8.3) if 1 word between  "put" and "in" (i.e. the noun) check for object name, run root_word conversion if needed 8.4) if 2 words after "in" (i.e. the direct object) => convert to obj = adj_noun 8.5) if 1 word after "in" (i.e. the direct object) check for object name, run root_word conversion if needed 8.6) try calling put method of container; error out on except 1.5) Create module for most of interpreter functions
 NOTE: All room-based validation happens in the method - the Interpreter just converts English to method calls